 Cognitive behavioral therapy is a proven form of psychotherapy that is often the first-line of treatment recommended for managing depression, anxiety, worry, and other common issues.
 Cognitive Behavioral Therapy Made Simple delivers a simplified approach to learning the most essential parts of cognitive behavioral therapy and applying them to your life.
 For people who are interested in realizing the proven benefits of CBT, Cognitive Behavioral Therapy Made Simple is a vital resource that will promote personal growth as you overcome challenges and improve your wellbeing.

 Sadly we have seen the devastating effects of cyber bullying on various occasions.
-This read offers much needed solutions to some of the ‘ugly’ problems still running rampant on the Internet - namely cyber bullying and stalking.
-People tormented by Internet predators can use some of the methods mentioned in this book to regain control of their online life and put steps in place to ensure that they don’t fall victim to these types of Internet crimes again.
-The author, a former victim of an internet stalker himself, is Chris Bennetts.
-Chris is actually a Microsoft Certified Systems Engineer with over 30 years experience in IT to back up his advice.
+This read offers much needed solutions to some of the ‘ugly’ problems still running rampant on the Internet - namely cyber bullying.
+People tormented by online bullies can use some of the methods mentioned in this book to regain control of their life and put steps in place to ensure that they don’t fall victim to this type of online abuse again.
+The authors are both professors well versed in the areas of cyberbullying and safe social networking.

 Audiobooks are a convenient way to get the information you need anywhere, anytime.
 Join Audible and listen to some amazing self-help books, plus browse tens of thousands more in over 2 dozen genres.
 You get a 30 day free trial and you keep the books you download even if you cancel.